Is chocolate good for your heart?

 So where does this story of Chocolate being good for your heart come from?

 The Harvard T.H Chan school of public health states that cocoa is rich in a plant chemical ‘flavanols’.
-Flavanols have antioxidant qualities and can have a positive influence on our health such as relaxing the blood vessels and improving blood flow to the brain and heart thereby lowering blood pressure.(i,ii) Flavanols in chocolate can increase insulin sensitivity in short term studies; and in the long run this could reduce risk of diabetes. (iii,iv)
+Flavanols have antioxidant qualities and can have a positive influence on our health such as relaxing the blood vessels and improving blood flow to the brain and heart thereby lowering blood pressure.(i,ii) In the long run, flavanols in chocolate could reduce risk of diabetes. (iii,iv)

 With dark chocolate containing up to 2-3 times more flavanol – rich cocoa solids than milk chocolate, the health benefit is greater.
 White Chocolate contains next to none.
 It’s also important to note that lower quality chocolate may also add butter fat, vegetable oils and artificial flavours or colours to their chocolate reducing the quality of the chocolate and any potential health benefits.
 The more flavanols are processed the more flavanols and in turn health benefits are lost.